Bytecroc/DirtyBasic/README.md

 In the meantime I can also program C ++ directly, but I still have problems with "#include files" and the resulting errors.

 With DirtyBasic I can create a project with clearly arranged files and includes.
-DirtyBasic then packs everything together in a C ++ file.
-Only one C++ file.
+DirtyBasic then packs everything together in a C ++ file, this means only one C++ file.

+To program with DirtyBasic it is necessary to now how C++ works.
+But you can learn it side by side.

 I wrote the very first version directly in C ++, which cost me most of the time.
 Then I converted the project to DirtyBasic and created it with it.
 Each additional version created with the previous version.